 As you ascend, showers become less common, and the cost of a hot shower increases significantly.

-Note: Except to pay extra charges for a hot shower in some accommodation.
+Note: Expect to pay extra charges for a hot shower in some accommodation.

 Internet and Other Amenities